statsmodels/statsmodels/docs/source/pitfalls.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As often with numerical optimization routines, it is possible that for some
-datasets, finding the solution might have problems.
+datasets finding the solution might have problems.
 One example for this is
 complete (quasi-)separation in models with binary endogenous variable, for
 example, discrete Logit and Probit models.
 In these cases, the maximum likelihood
 estimator might not exist, parameters might be infinite or not unique.
 Depending
 on the settings for the optimization, the optimization might stop without
 convergence, which will be printed to the screen in the default setting.
-However, it is possible to have convergence criteria that
+However, it is also possible to use convergence criteria that
 indicate convergence, for example the value of the objective function converged,
 even if parameters did not converged.
 In general, a user needs to verify
 convergence.